 BBC Radio 3 will broadcast the First Night of the Proms 2019, featuring Professor Zosha Di Castri’s "Long is the Journey, Short is the Memory," at 12:31 AM BST on May 29, 2020.
 The performance will be up for 30 days for folks to stream if they like.

 The Department of Music is pleased to announce the recipients of the 2020 prizes for distinction in Music Composition.
 The Douglas Moore Prize has been awarded to Joseph Jordan.

 The Department of Music is pleased to announce the recipients of the 2020 prizes for distinction in Music Composition.
 The Charles S. Miller Prize has been awarded to Stylianos Dimou (DMA '20).

 The Department of Music is pleased to announce the recipients of the 2020 prizes for distinction in Music Composition.
 The Charles S. Miller Award has been awarded to Sharon Rose Hurvitz (left) and Annie Nikunen (right).

 Dr. Sky Macklay (DMA 2018) has been selected as a fellow at the Columbia Institute for Ideas and Imagination.

 Professor Jeffrey Milarsky, Director of the Columbia University Orchestra, presents a "sonic letter" to the Columbia community.
 Read his words within this post.

 The winners of the 2019-2020 Core Preceptor Awards for Teaching Excellence in Music Humanities are Sean Colonna and Sonja Wermager.

-The Department warmly congratulates Dr. Benjamin Hansberry, who successfully defended his PhD dissertation in music theory, Phenomenon and Abstraction: Coordinating Concepts in Music Theory and Analysis, on May 3, 2017.
+The Department warmly congratulates Dr. Andrés García Molina, who successfully defended his PhD dissertation in Ethnomusicology titled "Aural economies and precarious labor: Street-vendor songs in Cuba" on May 14, 2020.